MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/cosmos-readme.md

 ### Using the asynchronous client (Preview)

 The asynchronous cosmos client is a separate client that looks and works in a similar fashion to the existing synchronous client.
 However, the async client needs to be imported separately and its methods need to be used with the async/await keywords.
+The Async client needs to be initialized and closed after usage.
+The example below shows how to do so by using the client's __aenter__() and close() methods.

 ```Python
 from azure.cosmos.aio import CosmosClient